 New Time-Varying Rate Option for Qualifying Ohio Edison, Cleveland Electric Illuminating Company and Toledo Edison Customers

-FirstEnergy is implementing phase one of a Grid Modernization Plan that includes installing 700,000 smart meters in parts of the Ohio Edison, Cleveland Electric Illuminating Company and Toledo Edison service areas.
-Residential customers with smart meters may be eligible for a new, voluntary Time-Varying Rate (TVR) offer that the Public Utilities Commission of Ohio has approved.
+As part of phase one of its Grid Modernization Plan, FirstEnergy has installed 700,000 smart meters in parts of the Ohio Edison, Cleveland Electric Illuminating Company and Toledo Edison service areas.
+Residential customers taking the Standard Service Offer electric generation service who have smart meters may be eligible for a new, voluntary Time-Varying Rate (TVR) offer that the Public Utilities Commission of Ohio has approved.

-Time of day electric rates can encourage customers to use less electricity overall, reduce energy bills and benefit the environment by lowering greenhouse gas emissions.
+Time of day electric rates, like the TVR, can encourage customers to use less electricity overall, reduce energy bills and benefit the environment by lowering greenhouse gas emissions.

 |2 p.m. to 6 p.m.
 Eastern Prevailing Time (EPT)||Monday through Friday, excluding holidays*|

 |6 a.m. to 2 p.m. and 6 p.m. to 8 p.m.
 EPT||Monday through Friday, excluding holidays*|

 |All other hours||All other hours|